Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 Four gates guard its main entrances: Golden, Silver, Iron and Bronze.
 The latter gives access, through the basement of Diocletian’s old Central Hall, now filled with souvenir and craft stalls, to the Riva.

+Amid the chaos, added to over the centuries, two landmarks stand out: the courtyard of Peristil, a major crossing point, and, beside it, the Katedral Sveti Duje.
 Once the site of Diocletian’s mausoleum, and still guarded by a granite sphinx from ancient Egypt, this octagonal building was converted into a church by the refugees from Salona.
 Through the Middle Ages, it was given finely carved doors, an equally beautiful pulpit and eventually a belltower offering a panoramic view of the palace.
 The climb (5kn) can be quite dizzying, so only try it if you have a head for heights.
-The crypt contains rare ecclesiastical treasures dating back to the eighth century.

 In the north-east corner of the palace, the Split City Museum is worth visiting for the 15th-century Gothic building itself rather than sundry paintings and weaponry within.

 By the time Split was part of the Venetian empire, the population had long since spread outside the palace walls.
 Split’s role as the main access point for trade in fast boats between Venice and the East – thus avoiding the pirate-infested waters further north – helped the local economy prosper.
 A short period of French rule saw rapid urban development, such as the landscaping of the waterfront embankment below the arches that once enclosed Diocletian’s living quarters.
 The Riva, now officially known as the Obala hrvatskog narodnog preporoda, is Split’s main drag.
 Its recent makeover by Zagreb-based architects 3LHD has been grudgingly accepted by the notoriously conservative locals.